Skip to main content

 Subhadeep Roy: National Institute of Pharmaceutical Education and Research (NIPER), India

-The Editors of BMC Biomedical Engineering and BMC Biotechnology are calling for submissions to our Cross-Journal Collection on Tissue Engineering.
-The collection aims to cover advances in biomaterials, stem cells, growth and differentiation factors, and biomimetic environments which are creating unique opportunities to fabricate or improve organic tissue engineering.
+The Editors of BMC Biomedical Engineering and BMC Biotechnology welcomed submissions to our Cross-Journal Collection on Tissue Engineering.
+The collection aimed to cover advances in biomaterials, stem cells, growth and differentiation factors, and biomimetic environments which are creating unique opportunities to fabricate or improve organic tissue engineering.

 Meet the Guest Editors